collocations.org

 Collocations for recession - noun

-bad, damaging, debilitating, deep, major, massive, painful, severe, sharp, steep
+bad, deep, major, serious, severe, sharp, steep

 It was the worst recession since the war.

-VERB + RECESSION
+VERB + recession

 A rise in interest rates plunged Britain deeper into recession.

-beat, combat | climb out of, come out of, emerge from, get (sth) out of, lead sth out of, move out of, pull (sth) out of
+climb out of, come out of, emerge from, get (sth) out of, lead sth out of, move out of, pull (sth) out of

 active policies to pull the country out of recession